HyperHDG/HyperHDG/README.md

-# HyperHDG Copyright, License, and Developer Certificate of Origin
+# Copyright, License, and Contribution Policy

-This directory contains the hyperHDG library.
+This directory contains the HyperHDG library.

 The HyperHDG library is copyrighted by the HyperHDG authors.
 This term refers to the people listed in the file [Authors.txt](Authors.txt).